DerekSelander/dsdump/docs/index.md

 main is at: 0x109fcaf50
 ```

 Notice how the address of `main` changes from load to load.
-This is because the executables starting base address is changing for each run.
+This is because the executables starting base address is changing for each run via ASLR.

+>**Note:** Some observant readers might have wondered why the virtual address didn't change with LLDB in the previous experiment.
+By default, LLDB will remove ASLR when a program is being debugged.
+If the **ex** program where to run without LLDB, the address would have changed around from invocation to invocation.

-Observe the virtual address of `main` through the `nm` command:
+Observe the virtual address of the `main` function in the compiled **ex2** image through the `nm` command:

 ```bash
 lolgrep:/tmp$ nm ex2 | grep main